allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 a&nbsp;possibility to turn the static linking off in case of any unexpected problem.

-We decided to use a two-step approach:
+We decided to use a&nbsp;two-step approach:
 - compiling frameworks code to static libraries,
 - converting frameworks (dynamic library packages) to resource bundles (resources packages).